TribThapa/TribThapa/README.md

 ### Hey, I'm Thapa 👋

-I am a data analyst with a background in academic and industry research 😄 I have technical skills in statistics, Python, Pandas, APIs, Data Visualisation, Machine Learning 💻, and Blockchain Technology 💸 💰from Monash University.
+I am a data analyst with a background in academic and industry research 😄 &nbsp;
+I have technical skills in statistics, Python, Pandas, APIs, Data Visualisation, Machine Learning 💻, and Blockchain Technology 💸 💰from Monash University.
+I love to learn, upskill, and collaborate on innovative projects 😃

+I

 - [Australian Economy Analysis](https://github.com/TribThapa/AustralianEconomyAnalysis) [Python, MachineLearning, App + StreamLit]